Killing of JonBenét Ramsey: Life and murder

 JonBenét Patricia Ramsey was born on August 6, 1990, in Atlanta, Georgia, the younger of two children of Patricia "Patsy" Ramsey (1956–2006) and John Bennett Ramsey (born 1943).
-She had an older brother named Burke (born 1987).
-She also had three older half-siblings from her father's first marriage.
+She had an older brother, Burke (born 1987), and three older half-siblings from her father's first marriage.

-JonBenét's first name combines her father's first and middle names, and her mother's first name was used as her middle name.
-She was enrolled in kindergarten at High Peaks Elementary School in Boulder, Colorado.
+Her given name was created by combining her father's first and middle names, while her mother's first name was used as her middle name.
+During the 1996-97 school year she was enrolled in kindergarten at High Peaks Elementary School in Boulder, Colorado.

-JonBenét's body was found on December 26, 1996, in her family's Boulder residence.
-She was buried at St. James Episcopal Cemetery in Marietta, Georgia, on December 31.
-JonBenét was interred next to her half-sister Elizabeth Pasch Ramsey, who had died in a car crash nearly five years earlier at age 22.
+On December 26, 1996, JonBenét's body was discovered in the basement of her family's Boulder home.
+She was buried on December 31, at St. James Episcopal Cemetery in Marietta, Georgia, where she was interred beside her half-sister Elizabeth Pasch Ramsey, who had died in a car crash nearly five years earlier at age 22.

 Parents

-John Ramsey was a businessman who was the president of Access Graphics, a computer software company that later became a subsidiary of Lockheed Martin.
+John Ramsey is a businessman who was the president of Access Graphics, a computer company that later became a subsidiary of Lockheed Martin.
 His first marriage ended in divorce in 1978.
 In 1991, John had moved with Patsy, his second wife, and family to Boulder, where Access Graphics' headquarters was located.

 Patsy Ramsey entered JonBenét in various child beauty pageants, where she won the titles of America's Royale Miss, Little Miss Charlevoix, Little Miss Colorado, Colorado State All-Star Kids Cover Girl, and National Tiny Miss Beauty.
 JonBenét's active role in child beauty pageants and Patsy's reported "pageant mother" behavior were reported by the media after the murder.

-In 1997—approximately six months after JonBenét's death—the Ramseys moved to a new home in Atlanta after a summer at their vacation retreat in Charlevoix, Michigan.
-Patsy died of ovarian cancer at age 49 in 2006; she is interred next to her daughter.
+Six months after JonBenét's death, the Ramseys moved to a new home in Atlanta after a summer at their vacation retreat in Charlevoix, Michigan.
+Patsy died of ovarian cancer at age 49 in 2006.
+She is interred next to her daughter.